freetom/CheaPhone-Client/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The server's code is also available: https://github.com/freetomas/CheaPhone-Server
+The server's code is also Free Software: https://github.com/freetomas/CheaPhone-Server

 Enjoy!